-Neither Tolstoy nor his characters lived in P-A, but like most of us, they experienced those occasional insights that reveal what life could be like if we could only choose for ourselves a story more in harmony with our true natures.
+Neither Tolstoy nor his characters lived in P-A, but like most of us, they experienced those occasional insights that reveal what life could be like if we would only choose for ourselves a story more in harmony with our true nature.

 [i] Magill, Frank N. [ed.].
 Masterpieces of World Literature.
 New York: Harper, 1989, page 934.

 Find a much more in-depth discussion in printed books by Roy Charles Henry.